safetyscore/simulation/README.md

   // number of days to run the simulation
   days: 400,

-  // the likelihood of a SafetyScore user being okay with visiting a non-gate-kept cluster
+  // the likelihood of a SafetyScore user being okay with visiting a non-safeguarded cluster
-  exposedVisit: 0.1,
+  exposedVisit: 1 / 5,

   // likelihood of dying once infected
   fatalityRisk: 0.01,

   // daily likelihood of someone in the whole population getting infected from outside the population
   foreignImports: 0.06,

-  // the portion of clusters who gate-keep access via SafetyScore
-  gatekeptClusters: 0.6,

-  // the SafetyScore level needed to access a gate-kept cluster
-  gatekeptThreshold: 50,

   // distribution of the group size within a cluster for a single period
   groupSize: new PoissonDistribution({mean: 2.5, min: 2, max: 20}),